joeitu/easy-recipe/README.md

 ## TODO's
  - [ ] Clean and refactore code
     - [ ] Simplify config import
- - [ ] Add a function that check that the verification toekn is correclty added to the webId document
+ - [ ] Add a function that check that the verification toekn is correclty added to the WebID document
     - [ ] Display an error or validation message
  - [ ] Don't fail quietly, display error message to the user
  - [ ] remove oidcIssuerRegistrationToken after registration